 This article appeared on Carrotsncake.com.

-Living with an invisible illness like Inflammatory Bowel Disease (IBD) can be isolating.
+Living with an invisible illness like inflammatory bowel disease (IBD) can be isolating.
 The debilitating physical and emotional pain is not something most patients like to talk about.
 Rebecca Zamolo understands this all too well.
 In 2014, after battling ulcerative colitis (UC) for eight years, her doctors said ileostomy surgery was necessary to save her life.
-This news terrified her, so she searched the internet for stories about people who were going through the same but didn’t find much.
+The news was terrifying, so she searched the internet for stories about people who were going through the same but didn’t find much.

 When and how were you first diagnosed with UC?

 RZ: I was diagnosed with UC in 2007.
 I remember going for a run and having to use a bathroom within minutes.
 I went three more times that run but assumed I had a stomach bug.
 That next week I kept having to go to the bathroom, so eventually, I decided to see a doctor about it.
 The doctor had me do a sigmoidoscopy where they told me I had ulcerative colitis.
 They basically told me I would have to take medication for the rest of my life.
 I had never heard of UC before and had never really taken medication in my life so it was all very confusing for me.